 Bathing your Labradoodle regularly is important for their health.
 It helps with their hair tangles and growth and allows you to take a closer look at their whole body for irregularities and ticks.
 It is best to bathe them every 2 – 3 weeks but could go longer depending on the time of year, other grooming, and lifestyle.

 This guide to bathing a Labradoodle will teach you everything you ever wanted to know about bathing your friendly, furry pup.
-Below we will take a look at how often to bathe your dog, how to do so, best products to use, and different grooming styles you may choose from.
+Below we will take a look at how often to bathe your dog, how to do so, the best products to use, and different grooming styles you may choose from.

 How Often Should You Bathe a Labradoodle?

-It is important to realize that brushing, bathing, and grooming are different things.
+It is important to realize that regular brushing, bathing, and grooming are different things.
 Grooming includes the trimming of the hair, and is usually done in tandem with bathing (or directly after) but does not need to happen quite as frequently, although you are welcome to do so if you would like.
 Bathing helps you check in on your Labradoodle, maintain their coat from tangling, and keeps them healthy and clean.

 Labradoodles should be bathed every 2 to 3 weeks but can go up to 4 or 5 weeks depending on the time of year and their other grooming habits.
 For example, a dog will shed more in the fall and spring as he or she prepares for the cold or hot weather respectively; you will want to bathe him or her more during this time.
 Bathing your Labradoodle regularly helps you take care of their hair and also allows you to inspect all areas of their body.

 You will want to take into consideration the amount of shedding happening as well as the amount of outside time your Labradoodle is getting.
 If it is a high shedding season, you will want to bathe and groom your Labradoodle more frequently to assist in the shedding process.
-Similarly, when they spend a lot of time outdoors they get dirtier with sweat, mud, pollen, or sticks and need more regular grooming as well.
+Similarly, when they spend a lot of time outdoors they get dirtier with sweat, mud, pollen, or sticks and need a more regular grooming routine as well.

 Do Labradoodle Puppies Need More Bathing?

 Labradoodle puppies actually need less bathing than full-grown Labradoodles, except in the case of visible dirt.
 When a Labradoodle puppy is developing his or her adult fur coat, his or her body will be attempting to regulate the oils that help to prevent dry skin among other concerns.
-Additionally, it is not until a dog has reached past the six- to eight-month range that his or her fur coat has become more water-resistant.
+Additionally, it is not until a dog has reached past the six- to eight-month range that his or her adult coat has become more water-resistant.

 Thus, as your Labradoodle puppy grows and plays, it is important to consider only bathing once per month or unless you can see visible dirt.
 If you are able to simply brush the dirt away, and your puppy does not have a strong odor, you may consider doing this to spread the bathing process out.
 Daily brushing is not necessary but will make the scheduled grooming less intensive.

 Labradoodles are pretty playful dogs all throughout their lifetime, but this may be especially true during their puppy years.
 Therefore, you may find that your Labradoodle puppy tends to roll around in the dirt more than he or she will in later years.
-If this is the case, then the brushing or rinsing method may be preferable to bathing weekly.
+If this is the case, then the basic brushing or rinsing method may be preferable to bathing weekly.

 Many people wonder when it is safe to first bathe a puppy.
 Puppies can be bathed as soon as they are ready and able to go home.
 Keep in mind, though, that bathing a puppy can be a scary process for them, so you will want to consider a few tricks to make the process more fun.

-As examples, you may bathe them in a smaller bin than a large white tub, run the water prior to baths so that the initial process is not as loud, and provide a treat before and after they complete a job well done in the bath.
+For example, you may bathe them in a smaller bin than a large white tub, run the water prior to baths so that the initial process is not as loud, and provide a treat before and after they complete a job well done in the bath.
 By creating a safe and fun environment and reflecting an exciting personality for them to mirror, your Labradoodle will have a better likelihood of enjoying bath time from the start.

 How Often Should You Groom Your Labradoodle?